rspamd/rspamd.com/doc/faq.md

 The more information about core dumps and systemd could be found here: <https://wiki.archlinux.org/index.php/Core_dump>

 ### How to limit number of core files
 Rspamd can stop dumping cores upon reaching a specific limit.
-To enable this functionality you can add the following lines to the `etc/rspamd/local.d/options.inc`:
+To enable this functionality you can add the following lines to `/etc/rspamd/local.d/options.inc`:

 ```ucl
 cores_dir = "/coreland/";